nabenabe0928/coding_rules/github/README.md

 ```

 ## 1-8.
 Wait for reviews and fix the issues mentioned by the reviewers
-Repeat the steps 1.3. ~ 1.7. until the PR is merged to the remote repository.
+Repeat step 1.3. ~ 1.7. until the PR is merged to the remote repository.
 When we merge PR, we would use `Squash and merge`
-instead of `Create a merge commit` from Github webpage.
+instead of `Create a merge commit` from the Github webpage.

 ## 1-9.
 Update the local environment
 ```